Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Symmetries

-\paragraph{Massless supermultiplets} There are two important properties which characterize massless super-multiplets among all possible supermultiplets.
+There are two important properties which characterize massless supermultiplets among all possible supermultiplets.
 First, in the frame in which the four-momentum of a massless particle reads $P_\mu = (E,0,0,E)$, one has:

-This implies that only half of the creation operators (the $(a^\dagger_2)^I$'s) enter in the construction of the supermultiplet, i.e. that massless supermultiplets are \emph{shorter} than generic ones, in the sense that they contain less Poincaré particles than what one expects generically.
+This implies that only half of the creation operators (the $(a^\dagger_2)^I$'s) enter in the construction of the supermultiplet.
+In other words, massless supermultiplets are \emph{shorter} than generic ones: they contain less Poincaré particles than what one would generically expect.
 Each creation operator which is not trivially realized raises the helicity by one-half, meaning that if the Clifford vacuum has helicity $j_0$ then the corresponding supermultiplet consists of $\binom{\mathcal N}{k}$ states of helicity $j_0+k/2$ for $k=0,\dots,N$.

-The second distinctive feature of massless supermultiplets relates to $\mathcal{CPT}$ invariance, as noted above.
-Massless representations of the super-Poincaré algebra usually need to pair be paired with their helicity-flipped counterpart to preserve $\mathcal{CPT}$ symmetry.
-This means that, typically, massless particles of helicity $h$ are paired with particles of helicity $-h$ within the same supermultiplet.
-However, when $j_0=-\mathcal N/4$, there exists the possibility of achieving $\mathcal{CPT}$ invariance without the need for pairing, though this is not always the case as it depends on the specific structure of the supermultiplet may not be satisfied just so.
+The second distinctive feature of massless supermultiplets relates to $\mathcal{CPT}$ invariance.
+We have already emphasized that massless representations of a super-Poincaré \emph{algebra} usually need to be paired with their helicity-flipped counterpart in order to preserve $\mathcal{CPT}$ symmetry.
+This means that, typically, massless particles of helicity $h$ must be paired with particles of helicity $-h$ within the same supermultiplet.
+Note that when $j_0=-\mathcal N/4$, there exists the possibility of achieving $\mathcal{CPT}$ invariance without pairing; however this does not always work as other constrains depending on the specific structure of the supermultiplet may not be satisfied just so.